Skip to content

 6. DBFuncTool.read_query validates that the original SQL is read-only.

-7. The configured plugin is loaded and called through enforce_read(...).
+7. The configured provider is loaded and called through enforce_read(...).

-8. If the plugin denies the query, the tool returns the plugin's reason and does not execute SQL.
+8. If the provider denies the query, the tool returns the provider's reason and does not execute SQL.

-9. If the plugin returns rewritten SQL, the agent revalidates that rewritten SQL is still read-only.
+9. If the provider returns rewritten SQL, the agent revalidates that rewritten SQL is still read-only.

 10. The validated SQL is executed against the target datasource.